bernardodemarco/concurrent-and-parallel-design-patterns/README.md

-# Concurrent and Parallel Programming Design Patterns in C: Implementation and Usage
+# Implementation and Usage of Concurrent and Parallel Programming Design Patterns

 This project is a simulation of an automatic triggering system for autonomous vehicles.
-It focuses on the practical implementation and application of classical concurrent and parallel design patterns in C.  The following design patterns were implemented manually using POSIX threads and synchronization primitives:
+It focuses on the practical implementation and usage of **classical concurrent and parallel design patterns** in C. The following design patterns were implemented manually using POSIX threads and synchronization primitives:

-- Producer/Consumer;
+- Producer and Consumer;
-- Fork/Join; and,
+- Fork-Join; and,
 - Mutex-based Critical Sections.

 The only external dependency used was a thread pool implementation, provided by the [C-Thread-Pool](https://github.com/Pithikos/C-Thread-Pool) library.
+It offers a simple and clean API, and uses a **queue-based task buffer**.

 ## Table of Contents